Skip to main content

 Discounts for Car Insurance in Pittsburgh

-Drivers in Pittsburgh can save on car insurance by applying for discounts.
-Discounts reflect everything from how well you equip your vehicle with anti-theft devices to enrolling in autopay programs.
+Drivers in Pittsburgh can save on car insurance by applying for driver discounts.
+Discounts reflect everything from how well you equip your vehicle with anti‑theft devices to enrolling in autopay programs.
 Some discounts you may qualify for include:

 Remember, the best way to keep your monthly premiums low is to maintain a clean driving record, free of DUIs, speeding tickets, and other moving violations.
-It also helps to have good credit and to bundle multiple policies under one umbrella (e.g. auto and homeowner’s insurance)
+It also helps to have good credit and to bundle multiple policies under one umbrella (e.g. auto and homeowner’s insurance).

 All Pittsburgh drivers are required to carry car insurance.
 Freeway Insurance is ready to help you find the best policy for your situation.
 We sift through multiple options so you don’t have to and present you with the best recommendations.
 Get started with a quote online, visit us at a Pittsburgh office near you, or call us today at (800) 777‑5620 for a quick, no‑obligation rate quote.